-- Asked about “legislation preventing the United States from using nuclear weapons first in any conflict,” 53% said it is a good idea and 40% a bad idea.
-Among Democrats, 58% said it is a good idea (35% bad idea), and among Republicans 44% felt it is a good idea (49% bad idea).
-(2016, Quinnipiac University)
+- Asked about “legislation preventing the United States from using nuclear weapons first in any conflict,” 53% said it is a good idea, including a majority of Democrats (58%).
+Among Republicans, 44% felt it is a good idea and 49% a bad idea.
+(November 2017, Quinnipiac University)

 IRAN NUCLEAR AGREEMENT